paulwib/gulp-dss-extra/README.md

 Note when using the function the property doesn't have to already exist, it can be grabbed from another property.
 For example in the default options the value `sectionName` is assigned from the first block's `@name` in files with the basename `index`.

+### normalizeArray `array`

+In DSS if properties are only put into arrays if there is more than one.
+Properties listed in `normalizeArray` will be forced into an array.
+Defaults to `['variable', 'state']`.

 [Documented Style Sheets]:https://github.com/darcyclarke/DSS
 [DSS]:https://github.com/darcyclarke/DSS